Pakistan’s security adviser complains Joe Biden has not called Imran Khan

 Cold shoulder from US comes as Taliban captures swaths of territory across Afghanistan

-Pakistan’s national security adviser has complained about US president Joe Biden’s failure to contact Prime Minister Imran Khan as Washington seeks help to stop the Taliban taking over Afghanistan following US troop withdrawals.
+Pakistan’s national security adviser has complained over US president Joe Biden’s failure to contact Prime Minister Imran Khan as Washington seeks help to stop the Taliban taking over Afghanistan following US troop withdrawals.

 The cold shoulder from Washington comes as the Taliban has captured swaths of territory across Afghanistan in a ruthless offensive emboldened by the US pullout.
 The government of Afghan president Ashraf Ghani has openly criticised Pakistan for supporting the Taliban to secure its strategic interests in the region.